-Each student’s personal wellbeing and social support is of paramount importance to the staff at Hedland Senior Highs School.
-Students have access to the services of specialist staff at the Health and Wellbeing Centre such as;
+Each student’s personal wellbeing and social support is of paramount importance to the staff at Hedland Senior High School.
+Students have access to the services of specialist staff at the Health and Wellbeing Centre, including:

 - School Psychologist